The U.S. government's initiative to rescue the struggling U.S. banking

 industry includes four steps to increase the flow of money through the

 Second, a government agency that insures bank deposits will temporarily guarantee some loans issued by banks - a step designed to make it easier for banks to lend money to each other.

-Deposit Insurance Corporation, or FDIC, also will expand insurance to cover accounts that businesses use for daily transactions, such as paying employees.
+The Federal Deposit Insurance Corporation, or FDIC, also will expand insurance to cover accounts that businesses use for daily transactions, such as paying employees.

 These initiatives are designed to be temporary, and come with conditions.
 For example, the Treasury Department says banks that receive money from the federal government will have to limit the amount of pay they give to executives.